jparkerweb/indigestion/README.md

   }
   ```

-* emails are sent using `nodemailer`.  for more info on message structure reference the docs here: https://nodemailer.com/message/
+* Emails are sent using `nodemailer`.  for more info on message structure reference the docs here: https://nodemailer.com/message/

-* local files you want to attach to test emails should be stored in the `./attachments` folder.
-For more info on the various way to attach files read the docs here: https://nodemailer.com/message/attachments/
+* Local files you want to attach to test emails should be stored in the `./attachments` folder.
+For more info on the various ways to attach files, read the docs here: https://nodemailer.com/message/attachments/

-* Embedded image documentation here: https://nodemailer.com/message/embedded-images/
+* Embedded image documentation is here: https://nodemailer.com/message/embedded-images/

 ---